 When Ringo Starr Released His First-Ever Live Album

-In a way, it's fitting that Ringo Starr's first-ever concert recording would find him working with a deeply talented and genre-jumping group of collaborators.
-After all, he'd risen to fame at the drums with the Beatles, a similarly category-defying and hit-making group.
+It's fitting that Ringo Starr's first-ever concert recording found him working with a deeply talented and genre-jumping group of collaborators.
+After all, he'd risen to fame at the drums with the Beatles, a similarly category-defying, hit-making group.

 What was surprising about Ringo Starr and His All-Starr Band, which arrived on Oct.
 8, 1990, was how long it had taken him to release a live album.
-Even a two-year period in the '70s when Starr put out a pair of Top 10 albums in Ringo and Goodnight Vienna hadn't prompted a globe-trotting tour and the obligatory live document.
-Instead, Starr saw his music career drift in the '80s as he focused on acting and battled some personal issues.
+Even a two-year period in the '70s when Starr put out a pair of Top 10 albums in Ringo and Goodnight Vienna hadn't prompted globe-trotting concerts and the obligatory tour document.
+Instead, Starr saw his music career drift into the '80s as he focused on acting and battled some personal issues.

 But he emerged in 1989 clean and sober – and ready to rock.
 Rather than reassembling the sturdy studio vets who typically worked on his solo projects, Starr set his sights a little higher.
 His talent-packed first group, cheekily dubbed the All-Starr Band, included Joe Walsh, Dr. John, former Beatles collaborator Billy Preston, Rick Danko and Levon Helm of the Band, and two members of the recently idled E Street Band, Clarence Clemons and Nils Lofgren.